redjohnzarra/grpc-chunk-parser/readme.md

     (data: any) => {
         console.log('returned data', data);
     },
+    {
-    6 // Every 6 items received, the function in param 5 `onChunkReceive` will be called.
+        limiter: 6, // Every 6 items received, the function in param 5 `onChunkReceive` will be called.
+        concatData: false,
+        objectPrefix: 'result.aws',
+    }
 );
 ```